 Diagnose Before You Prescribe

-Before you do anything, answer one question: Where does alignment break down in your organization?
+Before you do anything, answer one question: Where does alignment break down in your organisation?

-Four patterns show up in virtually every organization.
+Four patterns show up in virtually every organisation.
 Each points to a different starting place.

 Four Entry Points